petros-d/docs/docs/kubernetespodoperator.md

 One of Airflow's most dynamic operators is the [KubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html), which can run a task in an individual Kubernetes pod.
 Similar to the Kubernetes Executor, this operator talks to the Kubernetes API to dynamically launch a pod for each task that needs to run and terminates each pod once the task is completed.
 This results in an isolated, containerized execution environment for each task that is separate from tasks otherwise being executed by Celery workers.
 Using the KubernetesPodOperator enables the following benefits:

 - Task-level resource configuration: If you know how much CPU and Memory your task consumes, you can specify it
-- Execute custom Docker images on at the task level, potentially with Python packages and dependencies that would otherwise conflict with the rest of your Deployment's dependencies
+- Execute custom Docker images at the task level, potentially with Python packages and dependencies that would otherwise conflict with the rest of your Deployment's dependencies
 - Flexibility to write task logic in a language other than Python
 - Horizontal scaling that is cost-effective, dynamic, and minimally dependent on Worker resources
+- Access to images hosted in private Docker repositories
 - Kubernetes-native configuration, including the ability to set volumes, secrets, and affinities in the form of a YAML file
-- Coupled with Astronomer Cloud's Kubernetes-based Data Plane, run Kubernetes pods without needing to manage any underlying infrastructure
+- Coupled with Astronomer Cloud's Kubernetes-based Data Plane, the ability to run Kubernetes pods without managing any underlying infrastructure

 This guide provides steps for configuring and running the KubernetesPodOperator on DAGs deployed to Astronomer Cloud.